vighnesh-a-k/GUI-yt_dlp-/README.md

 simple video downloader  using yt_dlp

-basic gui for downloading videos using yt_dlp options involve selecting destination folder and format to download
+basic gui for downloading videos using yt_dlp options involve selecting destination folder and resolution  to download